 Planning, 49 USC 5305: A new section 5305 created in SAFETEA-LU contains general provisions applicable to planning programs for both transit and highways but continues the current division of planning authorization between Metropolitan Planning and Statewide Planning.
 The law requires the Federal Transit Administration and Federal Highway Administration to issue final planning regulations by August 10, 2006.
-Total Planning funding levels are shown on Table 25.
+Total Planning funding levels are shown on Table 27.
 Grants may be awarded to States, authorities of the States, metropolitan planning organizations, and local governmental authorities, and agreements may be made with other departments, agencies, or instrumentalities of government to develop transportation plans and programs, plan, engineer, design, and evaluate a public transportation project; and conduct technical studies relating to public transportation.
 Eligible activities include studies related to management, planning, operations, capital requirements, and economic feasibility, evaluation of previously financed projects, peer reviews and exchanges of technical data, information, assistance, and related activities in support of planning and environmental analyses among metropolitan planning organizations and other transportation planners, and other similar and related activities preliminary to and in preparation for constructing, acquiring, or improving the operation of facilities and equipment.

-Table 25: Planning Funding Levels (Thousands of Dollars)
+Table 27: Planning Funding Levels (Thousands of Dollars)

-Fiscal Year Authorization Final Appropriation Fiscal Year Authorization Final Appropriation 2004 73,000 (a) 72,569 2007 99,000 99,000 2005 (b) 73,000 (c) 72,416 2008 107,000 107,000 2006 95,000 (d) 94,500 2009 113,500 113,500
+Fiscal Year Authorization Final Appropriation Fiscal Year Authorization Final Appropriation 2004 73,000 (a) 72,569 2009 113,500 113,500 2005 (b) 73,000 (c) 72,416 2010 Ext. (e) 113,500 113,264 2006 95,000 (d) 94,500 2011 Ext. (e) 113,500 113,264 2007 99,000 99,000 2012 Ext. (e) 113,500 113,500 2008 107,000 107,000

 - (a) Includes government-wide reduction in the FY 2004 Consolidated Appropriations Act, P.L.
 108-199.
-See page 32. - (b) Authorization amount from extension acts, reauthorized at "Final Appropriation" level by SAFETEA-LU. - (c) Includes government-wide reduction in the FY 2005 Consolidated Appropriations Act, P.L.
+See page 44. - (b) Authorization amount from extension acts, reauthorized at "Final Appropriation" level by SAFETEA-LU. - (c) Includes government-wide reduction in the FY 2005 Consolidated Appropriations Act, P.L.
 108-447.
-See page 32. - (d) Includes government-wide reduction in the FY 2006 Department of Defense Appropriations Act, P.L.
+See page 44. - (d) Includes government-wide reduction in the FY 2006 Department of Defense Appropriations Act, P.L.
 109-148.
-See page 32.
+See page 44. - (e) Authorized by SAFETEA-LU extension acts, see page 59.

 The Metropolitan Transportation Planning Program, 49 USC 5303, apportions funds to states for distribution to Metropolitan Planning Organizations (MPOs) in urbanized areas.
 All provisions for Metropolitan Planning are consolidated in a new section 5303 under SAFETEA-LU.
 There is a requirement for separate transportation plans and transportation improvement programs.
 The Long Range Transportation Plan and the Transportation Improvement Program are to be updated every four years.
 Provisions regarding Transportation Management Areas (TMAs) are included in the metropolitan transportation planning section.
 Metropolitan Planning Organizations (MPOs) are encouraged to consult or coordinate with planning officials responsible for other types of planning activities affected by transportation.
 Safety and security are new factors to be included in metropolitan planning.
 In developing a Long Range Transportation Plan, MPOs will be required to include transit agencies in making funding estimates; consult with state and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation; and have a participation plan that provides reasonable opportunities for all parties' comments.
 TMAs must be certified every four years.
 Program updates of state or MPO plans shall reflect these changes by July 1, 2007.
-Funds for the Metropolitan Transportation Planning Program are shown on Table 26.
+Funds for the Metropolitan Transportation Planning Program are shown on Tables 28(a) and 28(b).